jonigl/ai-publications/publications/2025/05/Ollama’s New Thinking Mode in less than 5 Minutes/README.md

 # Ollama’s New Thinking Mode in less than 5 Minutes
 ![Ollama Thinking Mode Cover](./img/cover.png)

+> [!TIP]
-> [!TIP] _Get the most of Ollama’s reasoning models with the new thinking mode._
+> *Get the most of Ollama’s reasoning models with the new thinking mode.*

-Ollama `v0.9.0` was just released with support for thinking mode, and today the Python SDK reached parity with `v0.5.0`.
+**Ollama** `v0.9.0` was just released with support for t**hinking mode**, and today the **Ollama Python SDK** reached parity with `v0.5.0`.
 This means you can start using this powerful reasoning feature right away to build smarter local AI agents.

 ## Why this is exciting

 **Benefits of Thinking Mode**

-- **Improved performance on complex tasks** – thinking before responding leads to more accurate, step‑by‑step answers for reasoning and planning.
+- **Improved performance on complex tasks**: thinking before responding leads to more accurate, step‑by‑step answers for reasoning and planning.
-- **Better understanding of user instructions** – the model can unpack nuanced prompts and pinpoint key requirements.
+- **Better understanding of user instructions**: the model can unpack nuanced prompts and pinpoint key requirements.
-- **More creative and informative responses** – by exploring multiple possibilities internally, it surfaces fresh ideas and richer explanations.
+- **More creative and informative responses**: by exploring multiple possibilities internally, it surfaces fresh ideas and richer explanations.

 ## What you will learn

 Ollama's new thinking mode allows models to reason through complex tasks before providing a final answer.
-This is a game-changer for building local AI agents that can think through problems, plan solutions, and provide more accurate responses.
+This is a game-changer for building local **AI agents** that can think through problems, plan solutions, and provide more accurate responses.

 On this tutorial I will guide you through setting up a simple interactive chat application that demonstrates this new feature using the Ollama Python SDK.
 You’ll see how to pull a thinking‑capable model, install the SDK, and run a chat that reveals the model's thought process in real-time.